PhD Program Admissions

 - scientific potential

 - demonstration of English proficiency through the Test of English as a Foreign Language® (TOEFL®), the International English Language Testing System™ (IELTS™), or the Duolingo English Test, if applicable

 After an initial screening, selected candidates are typically invited to our campus for interviews.
-In light of the 2019 coronavirus disease (COVID-19) pandemic, all interviews will be conducted virtually for the 2020–21 admissions season.
+In light of the coronavirus disease (COVID-19), all interviews were conducted virtually for the previous admissions season, and we will provide updates on the process for the upcoming admissions season.

-You may submit applications to other NYU schools while applying to the Sackler Institute of Graduate Biomedical Sciences PhD open program.
+You may submit applications to other NYU schools while applying to the Vilcek Institute of Graduate Biomedical Sciences PhD open program.
 Please note that each application has a separate fee.

 We do not accept the GRE® or GRE® subject test scores.

 The TOEFL® or IELTS™ is required for applicants whose native language is not English.
 We may grant exemption from the TOEFL® or IELTS™ if you have earned a degree from an institution where the exclusive language of instruction was English.
 This exemption does not apply if some classes were taught in a language other than English.
 TOEFL® or IELTS™ scores are good for two years, and no minimum score is required to apply.

 Official TOEFL® score reports should be sent to NYU’s Graduate School of Arts and Science, institution code 2596, department code 45.
 IELTS™ scores reports should be submitted electronically to “NYU Vilcek Institute of Grad Biomed Studies.”
 Duolingo test scores can be submitted once you receive scores by selecting “New York University Institute of Graduate Biomedical Sciences” from the drop-down menu.